 Community Sustainability Awards are presented to residents, local groups, and organizations for community focused efforts that enrich and empower other residents and promote a more sustainable Lakewood.

 4. Defender of the Planet Youth Award

 This award celebrates Lakewood's young citizens who demonstrate leadership in sustainability.
 Nominations are judged within three age-level categories: elementary, middle and high school.

-This award recognizes city employees who embrace sustainability by incorporating such practices into their daily activities.
+The Eco-Employee Award recognizes the efforts of city employees who embrace the spirit of sustainability by incorporating sustainable practices into their daily work activities.
 The award was renamed the Bruce Peoples Eco-Employee Award in 2011, honoring the memory of Bruce Peoples for his outstanding work and dedication to sustainability during his 37-year career with the city.

 Eligibility and Guidelines

 - Businesses, schools, nonprofit organizations, community organizations and individuals may nominate themselves or be nominated by another party.

 - Nominees must be located in Lakewood or must have completed a project in Lakewood.

 - The Legacy Award recognizes an individual or group's accomplishments over a significant period of time.
 Nominations for all other categories should be for projects in progress or completed in the last year.

 - Individual students, school groups and community youth groups are eligible for a Defender of the Planet Award.
 Participants must be 18 years old or younger.